bjpop/rubra/README.txt

    ./rubra.py --pipeline example_pipeline.py --config example_config.py --style run

 There are 2 lines in the first file and 1 line in the second file.
-So the result is three, which is written to the output file test/total.txt.
+So the result is 3, which is written to the output file test/total.txt.

 The --pipeline argument is a Python script which contains the actual code for each pipeline stage (using Ruffus notation).
 The --config